 Easy to use

-Non intravenous injections, the vaccination schedule consists in three to four subcutaneous or intramuscular boosters per year, simple to monitor.
+Non intravenous injections, the immunization schedule consists in three to four subcutaneous or intramuscular boosters per year, simple to monitor.

 Extremely low production costs, a paradigm shift in treatment protocols.
 Because of their high costs, monoclonal antibodies are not given early enough during the initial phase of inflammatory diseases; this leads to irreversible joint destruction.

-Low-priced vaccines would be given early in the course of the disease.
+Low-priced immunotherapies would be given early in the course of the disease.
 They can also potentially take over monoclonal antibodies after the initial acute phase to maintain the health status over the long-term.
-Most world populations do not have access to highly priced monoclonal antibodies, a vaccine would be a revolution for very large populations in Eastern Europe, South America, Asia and Africa.
+Most world populations do not have access to highly priced monoclonal antibodies, an immunotherapy would be a revolution for very large populations in Eastern Europe, South America, Asia and Africa.

 Large market potential